-Another method cures the meat in a sugar and salt brine then smokes it using hardwood.
-This method is more difficult, but some people feel the meat has a better flavor.
+difficult, but in some opinions has a better flavor.
 Flavor can be influenced by the hardwood used.

 A basic brine consists of 1 pound of brown sugar, 2 pounds of uniodized salt and 3 gallons of water.
 One tablespoon of liquid smoke may be added if a smokehouse is not available.
 Use enough brine to cover the meat.
 Add other spices and seasonings as desired.